ghostkcleung/tft_framework/tft_framework/src/BmFont.md

 scr->println("Hello! 你好! こんにちは!");
 ```

 If you run it successfully, You can find that the lagacy at first line of strings.
 And there is smoother at the 2nd and 3rd line.
-It is because the pixel of chars is cached into the memory when reading at the 1st line.
+It is because the pixel of chars are cached into the memory when reading at the 1st line.

 ![image](/BmFont.jpg)